 Me and my imaginary buddy Wayne Dyer

 We made such an odd couple that I mostly kept it a secret, coming out only to best and most forgiving friends.
 He was deeply spiritual and viewed everything from that mushy-squishy-illogical vantage.
 All was one.
 All was love.
 There was no such thing as death or dying but only ‘transformation.’
 Even personality and self are suspect.
 Me?
-Deeply agnostic, materialistic, of a scientific bent.
+Deeply agnostic, materialistic, and of a scientific bent.
 I matched his enthusiasm for woo with a deeply held distrust of the same thing.
-I think living is all we get.
+I wonder if living is all we get.
 We are alone inside our heads.
 And when we die?
 That is all.
 Everything is lost.
 At the very core of our beliefs, I disagreed with him about everything.
 Why, then, why would he be such a wise teacher to me?
 The fact is that I never once read a passage he wrote or heard a word he spoke when I didn’t learn something about myself or about the world.
 True, I had to sort through the chaff to find that small nugget but the sorting was as profitable as the finding.

 I remember the day that I met Wayne Dyer.
 Not face to face (and I will now regretfully scratch that off my bucket list) but as a teacher.
 I was at Western Washington University wasting my time and my parent’s money and I bought a copy of the new book Your Erogenous Zones.
 Except that I got it wrong.
 The book was Dyer’s Your Erroneous Zones and had little to do with anything erogenous.
 But what the hell, I’d spent a hard earned $1.99 on it and gave it a go.
 Before I was done with the book, I began to question everything I thought to be true.
 I’ve always believed that this was Dyer’s real genius.
-He never told anyone what to think.
+He rarely told anyone what to think.
 Instead, he always asked you to think about your choices and make sure that they are your choices and didn’t belong to someone else.
 In Erroneous, I remember that he wrote about something as silly as waking up early.
-Why he asked, do we measure another human being by how early they wake up?
+Why, he asked, do we measure another human being by how early they wake up?
 Does that really sum up their drive and enthusiasm and work ethic?
 If you rise at 5:00 and I rise at 9:00 does that really say something fundamental about us?
 My favorite question though, that I used to bore my children with, is “What comes out of an orange when you squeeze it?”
 It’s not a trick!
 Orange juice comes out!
 Why?
 Because that’s what inside.
 So what comes out of you when you are squeezed?
 Whatever it is, it comes out because that’s what’s inside.
 Ugh.

 A lesson in misplaced anger